eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ## Node Setup

+An EOS blockchain operates through a network of interconnected nodes.
+EOS nodes are set up to serve one or more roles, such as a validating transactions, producing blocks, serving RPC API requests, etc.

+In this section, you will set up your own EOS blockchain consisting of a single API/producer node.
+This will allow you to deploy a smart contract to your EOS blockchain later on, and perform tests on it.

 ### Set Up EOS Node

 DUNE simplifies node creation and setup.
 To start a node called `first` execute the following command: